Relic/AuthoritativeMovementExample/README.md

 Additionally, this build is deterministic. ~~and Physics2D (not sure about 3D, untested) rigid body physics work as far as I've tested so far.~~ **I've changed the build to decouple Unity's Physics2D.
 The build now uses a very simple collision detection & resolution system using the Collider2D.OverlapCollider and Collider2D.Distance methods and direct updating of the rigidbody's position.
 I did this so I could simulate physics on individual objects allowing all inputs in the queue to be processed at once server side.**

+(Outdated - will do more testing soon.)
 This build was tested by me both locally (to/from localhost) and with a server hosted on a Linux VPS with ~100ms ping from my location.
 Clumsy Lagswitch was used to do further network testing (especially for higher pings).

+## Changelog

+July 13, 2018:

+- Added error interpolation for movement to smooth away errors due to networked collision between players if both players are moving.
+- Fixed some bugs (namely the spawning issue which was caused by using the playerConnected event instead of the playerAccepted event for spawning).
+- Refactored code.

 ## Resources